codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 ## Setting up the Android package name and iOS bundle identifier

-Configure Android package name and/or iOS bundle identifier by adding the corresponding variables in the `codemagic.yaml` and editing the `app.json` files.
+Configure Android package name and iOS bundle identifier by adding the corresponding variables in the `codemagic.yaml` and editing the `app.json` files.

 {{< tabpane >}}
 {{< tab header="Android" >}}